To the Members of TV Vision Limited

 Report on Other Legal and Regulatory Requirements

-As required by the Companies (Auditor's Report) Order 2016 issued by the Central Government of India in terms of sub-section (11) of the section 143 of the Companies Act2013 we give in Annexure A a statement on the mattersspecified in paragraphs 3 and 4 ofthe Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the Annexure A a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.

-As required by Section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) The Balance Sheet the Statement of Profit and Loss (including Other ComprehensiveIncome) the statement of Cash Flows and the statement of changes in equity dealt with bythis Report are in agreement with thebooks of account.
+c) The Balance Sheet the Statement of Profit and Loss the Statement of Changes inEquity and the Cash Flow Statement dealt with by this Report are in agreement with thebooks of account.

-d) In our opinion the aforesaid standalone Ind AS financial statements comply with theAccounting Standards specified under Section 133 of the Act Companies (IndianAccounting Standards) Rules 2015 as amended.
+d) In our opinion subject to Basis of Qualified Opinion and Emphasis of Matterssection in our report the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

-e) On the basis of the written representations received from the directors as on 31stMarch 2018 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2018 from being appointed as a director in terms of Section164 (2) of the Act.
+e) On the basis of the written representations received from the directors as on March312020 taken on record by the Board of Directors none of the directors is disqualifiedas on March 312020 from being appointed as a director in terms of Section 164(2) of theAct.

-g) With respect to the other matters to be included in the Auditor's Report in accordancewith Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+g) With respect to other matters to be included in the Auditor's Report in accordancewith Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinion and to thebest of our information and according to the explanations given to us:

 iii.
 According to the information and explanation given to us the Company is notrequired to transfer any amount to Investor Education and Protection Fund.